 Best practices are also grouped into five areas and are defined as follows:

 - Project & Program Management.
-The focus here is on knowledge of, and experience with, project and program management tools, techniques and best practices.
-It assumes knowledge of, and experience with, project and program management of small and large-scale technology projects and familiarity with the array of tools available to professional project and program managers.
+The focus here is on knowledge of, and experience with, project and programme management tools, techniques and best practices.
+It assumes knowledge of, and experience with, project and programme management of small and large-scale technology projects and familiarity with the array of tools available to professional project and programme managers.
 This assumes the ability to manage projects and programs cost-effectively and within task-defined timelines.
-Project and program managers should be professionally certified (from organisations like the Project Management Institute [PMI]).
+Project and programme managers should be professionally certified (from organisations like the Project Management Institute [PMI]).

 - Vendor Management.
 The focus here is on knowledge of, and experience with, technology vendor management best practices.
 This assumes knowledge of, and experience with, the development of requests for information (RFIs), requests for proposals (RFPs) and requests for quotes (RFQs) including automated tools to develop and compare these documents.
 This also assumes the development of detailed service level agreements (SLAs) and the management tools for measuring adherence to SLA compliance.
 Communications and negotiation skills are also part of this management area.
 Finally, it’s essential to demonstrate knowledge of, and experience with, RFI/RFQ/RFP/SLA-based cloud vendor management.

 - Digital Security Management.
 The focus here is on knowledge of, and experience with, security challenges and processes, including security policies and the adoption of best practices, compliance with industry standards (such as ISO27002), regulatory compliance across the entire university, vulnerability assessment/remediation, penetration testing, incident response, network and systems monitoring, forensic analysis, security awareness and training, backup and recovery, among others.
 The focus should be on audit-approved security-as-a-service, not on in-house security core competencies.